PX4/PX4-user_guide/en/complete_vehicles/crazyflie2.md

 # Crazyflie 2.0

 > **Warning** PX4 does not manufacture this (or any) autopilot.
-  Contact the [manufacturer](https://www.bitcraze.io/) for support or compliance issues.
+  Contact the [manufacturer](https://www.bitcraze.io/) for hardware support or compliance issues.

 <span></span>
 > **Warning** PX4 support for this flight controller is [experimental](../flight_controller/autopilot_experimental.md).